-Wireless product (antenna, board, complete machine)
+- Wireless products (antenna, board, complete machine)

 RF Test Lab

 Different user scenarios may also affect wireless transmission speed, or even cause signal interruption.
-For example, when saving data using a USB storage device with Wi-Fi connection, it may cause Wi-Fi transmission speed to drop or even disconnection.
+For example, when saving data using a USB storage device with Wi-Fi connection, it may cause the Wi-Fi transmission speed to drop or even disconnect.
 Allion provides a customized environment for De-sense testing and enables early detection of potential issues under different user scenarios.

 Different wireless signals exist in a single user environment in everyday life, and different RF signals, often due to close frequencies (co-channel, adjacent channel interference), may cause the product’s wireless performance to drop.
 For example, there may be mutual interference between microwave and Wi-Fi if both use 2.4GHz.
-Allion makes use of massive device database and various types of testing equipment, to simulate consumers’ actual practical situation, and perform customized interference source testing for your products.
+Allion makes use of a massive device database and various types of testing equipment, to simulate consumers’ actual practical situation, and perform customized interference source testing for your products.

 |Network Analyzer||2 Ports, 1MHz to 8GHz||Measuring the S parameters of DUTs|

-|Simulating base station signals that enable testers to measure|
+|Base Station Simulator||6 Ports, supports 2/3/4G, Wi-Fi, and Bluetooth®||Simulating base station signals that enable testers to measure|

 |Spectrum Analyzer||1 Port, 20Hz to 26.5GHz||Measuring signal strengths and adjusting performances|